Torlus/Torlus.github.io/webpayments_identity/wallets.md

 # Generalized Wallets Scheme - Merchant Integration

-This document's purpose it to match as close as possible the expectations of merchants.
-It may sometimes play the devil's advocate.
+I will try to address the expectations of merchants.
+I may sometimes play the devil's advocate, because what the merchant wants isn't always good for the customer.

 Let's review the steps of a standard purchase, and for each one, see what could be improved and where standards could help.

 ## Shopping cart contents

 Some payment services allow the merchant to provide them the shopping cart contents.
+It's even a mandatory step in for some of them.

-Pros:
+The advantages are:

 - If the customer is redirected to another website, he/she will probably feel more comfortable to see that everything looks consistent.
-- It provides some valuable data for fraud detection.
+- It provides some valuable data for fraud detection, and also for the digital receipt.

-Cons:
+The drawbacks:

-- Consistency must be perfect.
+- Consistency must be achieved.
 - It raises some privacy concerns.
-I'm not sure that a customer would like to have all his/her purchase details handed out eventually to his/her bank.
+I'm not sure that a customer would like to have all his/her purchase details handed out eventually to his/her bank or advertising companies.

 ## Billing and Shipping information